topjohnwu/Magisk/docs/install.md

 ### Upgrading the OS

 Once you have rooted your Samsung device, you can no longer upgrade your Android OS through OTA.
-To upgrade your device's OS, you have to manually download the new firmware zip file and go through the same `AP` patching process written in the previous section. **The only difference here is in the Odin flashing step: do NOT use the `CSC` tar, but the `HOME_CSC` tar instead as we are performing an upgrade, not the initial install**.
+To upgrade your device's OS, you have to manually download the new firmware zip file and go through the same `AP` patching process written in the previous section. **The only difference here is in the Odin flashing step: do NOT use the `CSC` tar, but instead use the `HOME_CSC` tar as we are performing an upgrade, not the initial install**.

 ### Important Notes